Charm-EU Doctoral researcher summer school 2025

 - online sessions accessible to a wider audience.

-- No registration fees.
+- No registration fee.

 When?

-- 2-hour online preparation sessions (20 hours of preparation in total, dates to be confirmed).
+- 2-hour online preparation sessions (20 hours of preparation in total; dates to be confirmed).

 - Intensive in-person program from June 23 to 27, 2025.